powsybl/powsybl-dynawo/docs/dynamic_simulation/index.md

 To go further, you should read the [Dynawo parameters](dynawo-default-parameters.md) reference page.

 ## Dynamic models DSL
-The dynamic models domain specific language helps user to associate a dynamic model to each static components of the network.
-The following models are supported:
-- LoadAlphaBeta
-- GeneratorSynchronousThreeWindings
-- GeneratorSynchronousThreeWindingsProportionalRegulations
-- GeneratorSynchronousFourWindings
-- GeneratorSynchronousFourWindingsProportionalRegulations
-- OmegaRef

-The following automatons models are supported:
-- CurrentLimitAutomaton
+The Dynamic Models DSL is a domain specific language written in groovy for the creation dynamic models used by Dynawo, most of them associated with a static equipment present in the network.

 To go further, you should read the [Dynamic Models DSL](dynamic-models-dsl.md) reference page.

 ## Event models DSL
 The event models domain specific language helps user to simulate events during the simulation, such as equipment disconnection...
 The following models are supported:
+- Disconnect
-- EventQuadripoleDisconnection
+- Step
-- EventSetPointBoolean
+- NodeFault

 To go further, you should read the [Event Models DSL](event-models-dsl.md) reference page.